 - Compiling resources for water management practitioners who need to incorporate climate considerations into their plans and projects.

 - Developing water sector policies and management practices to support California’s comprehensive approach to addressing the challenges posed by climate change.

 Climate Action Plan

 To mitigate future climate impacts, we have developed a Climate Action Plan to guide the Department’s programs, projects, and activities in response to a changing climate.
 The Plan comprises three phases, the first of which was the development of our award-winning Greenhouse Gas Emissions Reduction Plan.
-The other two phases, near completion, consist of standardizing the Department’s climate change analysis tools and assessing our assets’ vulnerabilities to climate change.
+The other two phases consist of standardizing the Department’s climate change analysis tools and assessing our assets’ vulnerabilities to climate change.

 The Center for Climate and Energy Solutions and The Climate Registry, presented DWR with Its fifth Climate Leadership Award for its work teaching educators about the effects of climate change.
 DWR and the Water Education Foundation partnered to convene workshops for K-12 educators known as "Understanding Climate Change in California."

 Meet the team and connect with your climate change specialist.
 If you have any questions or comments, please contact us.